Soldier’s Girl – The Reality

 On the night of July 4th, 1999, my boyfriend Army PFC Barry Winchell was brutally beaten to death in his sleep in a murder committed by two fellow soldiers.

+I am, and have always been, a musician, actress, artist and entertainer.
+Barry first met me while I was performing on stage.
+I continue to perform and create to this day, almost 16 years later.
 I created this website as an information resource on my career, a forum for some of my creative hobbies, and also as a forum for women in my situation to exchange information and inspiration with each other.
-The tone is usually lighthearted, and I deliberated a long time over including information about the following events.
+My social media presence on Facebook, Instagram, Twitter, YouTube and elsewhere is whimsical and fun.
+The tone of this website is usually lighthearted, and I deliberated a long time over including information about the following events.
 I do not have a lot of personal photos and writing about Barry Winchell on my site because I’d rather keep the private things private.
 But the story of my life, past, present or future, is just not complete without talking a little about our story together.

 In 1999 I met a soldier named Barry Winchell.
 I was a showgirl, he was in the Army, both of us at defining moments in our lives, and we fell into an intense, private relationship almost immediately.
 We found something in each other that made us happy and kept the dark side of existence a little farther away from our demanding, difficult lives.
 We only had a short time together, enough time to begin to hope that things could progress and life could change from loneliness to love, and then he was murdered by two fellow soldiers.
 Stolen away from his family, friends and me.
 You never know when life is going to change, or to end.